 - Check the lease to ensure that the service charges are ‘reserved as rent.’
 If not then it will be necessary to serve a Section 146 Notice on the BUYER as ‘lessee.’
 If the buyer does not pay the arrears within the time stipulated in the Section 146 Notice then possession proceedings can be commenced against the buyer.
 Often relief against forfeiture will only be granted if payment of the arrears of service charge is made either by the buyer or their mortgagee.

 Beware that in some instances, care is needed as the above rules will not necessarily apply, for example:-

 - If the seller has sold the lease without the landlord’s consent (a breach of covenant in itself) then be careful not to accept payment of subsequently demanded service charges (relating to the period after the sale) from the buyer – as this will waive the right to forfeit for the past arrears.

 - If the seller or buyer has transferred the lease without serving a Notice of Assignment on the landlord then take care not to ascertain the buyer’s name and invoice and accept payment for subsequent service charges (relating to the period after the sale) from the buyer as the right to forfeit for past service charge arrears may be waived by this demand.

-As can been seen from the above the question of whom to proceed against is fraught with difficulties and care needs to be taken in examining the lease and each particular set of circumstances.
-SLC Solicitors has years of experience in dealing with this type of problem from being able to analyse the most difficult of leases right through to making applications to County Court and the FTT as well as service of Section 146 Notices.
-Most importantly, our track record in recovering arrears on behalf of managing agents and landlords is second to none.
+SLC can help in examining the lease and each particular set of circumstances.
+SLC Solicitors have years of experience in dealing with this type of problem and can analyse the most difficult of leases and guide you through making applications to County Court and the FTT as well as service of Section 146 Notices.
+Most importantly, our track record for recovering arrears on behalf of managing agents and landlords is second to none.